 Trenton in Fannin County, Texas — The American South (West South Central)

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Y.B.
-Reed (a few steps from this marker); First National Bank of Trenton (within shouting distance of this marker); First Methodist Church of Trenton (about 300 feet away, measured in a direct line); Burns Cemetery (approx. 1.1 miles away); Indian Creek Baptist Church and Cemetery (approx. 3.9 miles away); John Cadwallader Neale (approx. 5.9 miles away); Dr. William Chamberlayne Jones (approx. 6 miles away); First Presbyterian Church of Leonard (approx. 6.1 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+First Methodist Church of Trenton (approx. 1.1 miles away); Y.B.
+Reed (approx. 1.1 miles away); Trenton (approx. 1.1 miles away); First National Bank of Trenton (approx. 1.1 miles away); Indian Creek Baptist Church and Cemetery (approx. 4.8 miles away); John Cadwallader Neale (approx. 5˝ miles away); Dr. William Chamberlayne Jones (approx. 5˝ miles away); First Presbyterian Church of Leonard (approx. 5.6 miles away).
 Touch for a list and map of all markers in Trenton.

 Credits.
-This page was last revised on December 27, 2020.
+This page was last revised on December 28, 2020.
 It was originally submitted on December 26, 2020, by Jesse Nelsen of Farmersville, Texas.
-This page has been viewed 31 times since then.
+This page has been viewed 23 times since then and 3 times this year.
 Photos: 1, 2. submitted on December 26, 2020, by Jesse Nelsen of Farmersville, Texas. • J. Makali Bruton was the editor who published this page.